drvinceknight/pfm/book/further-information/04-pip-installing/tutorial/main.md

 As discussed, this particular pairing will pair any pilots or co-pilots that would rather be paired with someone who would rather be paired with them.

-The `matching` documentation has an excellent set of documentation that includes a theoretic overview of the mathematics used.
+The `matching` library has an excellent documentation that includes a theoretic overview of the mathematics used.

 ```{important}